ImmoMakelaarVergelijker

 1. Calculate the surface area to be painted in m²

 • Subtract windows, doors and any areas not to be painted.
+A standard interior door is roughly 1.8-2 m² and a typical window is 1-2 m².

 2. Determine the number of coats

-• Already-painted surface: usually 2 coats.
+• Already-painted surface in good condition: usually 2 coats.

 • Bare, new walls: usually 1 coat of primer + 2 coats of wall paint.